-The 2002 Planning Emission Inventory was developed by modifying the Annual Emission Inventory three significant ways.
-First, seasonal variations are factored into the Planning Emission Inventory because most exceedances of ozone standards occur during the April to October ozone season.
-Second, the Planning Emission Inventory excludes emissions from natural sources such as biogenics, oil seeps and gas seeps, and wildfires, since they are not regulated or controlled.
-Third, the emission values are converted from tons per year to tons per day.
+The 2002 Planning Emission Inventory had been developed by modifying the Annual Emission Inventory three significant ways.
+First, seasonal variations were factored into the Planning Emission Inventory because most exceedances of ozone standards occur during the April to October ozone season.
+Second, the Planning Emission Inventory excluded emissions from natural sources such as biogenics, oil seeps and gas seeps, and wildfires, since they're not regulated or controlled.
+Third, the emission values were converted from tons per year to tons per day.